How does AV differ from identity verification?

 - Until websites and platforms know the age of their users, it’s impossible to provide any extra protection for children.

-- When we use the term “know” we need to be specific; UK government policy, and UK Information Commissioner (ICO), now talk about “age assurance” which is a term that covers a wide range of methods for assessing someone’s likely age which range from very weak – inputting your claimed age or date of birth – to more scientific – facial analysis, social proofing – and ultimately to age verification.
+- When we use the term “know” we need to be specific; UK government policy, and UK Information Commissioner (ICO), now talk about “age assurance” which is a term that covers a wide range of methods for assessing someone’s likely age which range from very weak – inputting your claimed age or date of birth – to more scientific – biometric age estimation, social proofing – and ultimately to age verification.
 But for critical applications, where accuracy is essential, only age verification (based on the BSI Standard PAS 1296:2018) should be relied upon.

 - There is also the question of who conducts the age verification.
 There is a strong vested interest for those providing access to age restricted goods, services and content, or advertising these, in maximising the potential number of customers qualified as old enough.
-There is a good argument that age verification should be conducted independently.
+There is a strong argument that age verification should be conducted independently.

 - Independence also offers the opportunity to protect personal data better, as the data supplied to verify age is only used for that purpose, and in the case of several leading AV suppliers, not retained after the check is complete.